Thank you for joining us for #BYSOCommunityDay!

 - Sent your favorite BYSO photos, memories, and stories to us, which we shared on our own social media from April 23rd to May 5th.

 - Showed off your BYSO pride by wearing red or orange, or your favorite BYSO swag, took a photo, and shared it on your social media using the hashtag #BYSOday and tagged @BostonYouthSymphonyOrchestras.
+We loved seeing these posts!

 - Made a gift that will create opportunities for deserving BYSO students, regardless of the financial barriers they may face.